Lucenta16/quickmarkets/README.md

 ## Usage

+### Windows Screensaver Settings

+1. Right-click on your desktop and select "Personalize"
+2. Go to "Lock screen" and click "Screen saver settings"
+3. Select "QuickMarkets" from the dropdown menu
+4. Click "Settings" to configure the screensaver:

+### Configuring the Screensaver

-### Adding Instruments
+#### Adding Instruments

-1. Click the settings icon (⚙️) in the top-right corner
+1. In the Settings dialog, go to the Watchlist section
-2. In the Watchlist section, enter a symbol (e.g., AAPL)
+2. Enter a symbol (e.g., AAPL)
 3. Select the instrument type (stock, crypto, forex)
 4. Click "Add"

-### Changing Display Settings
+#### Changing Display Settings

-1. Click the settings icon (⚙️)
-2. Adjust the refresh rate (in seconds)
+1. Adjust the refresh rate (in seconds)
-3. Select your preferred grid size (small, medium, large)
+2. Select your preferred grid size (small, medium, large)
-4. Click "Save Settings"
+3. Click "Save Settings"

-### Fullscreen Mode
+### Screensaver Activation

-Click the fullscreen icon (⛶) to toggle fullscreen mode.
+The screensaver will activate automatically based on your Windows screensaver settings (idle time).
+You can also:

+1. Click "Preview" in the Windows screensaver settings dialog
+2. Press Win+L to lock your computer and activate the screensaver

 ## Development